la2050/archive/_projects/2014/20000-kids-project-la-connecting-las-foster-children-with-loving-homes-in-our-diverse-communities.md

   How will your project impact the LA2050 “Connect” metrics?:
     - Adults getting sufficient social & emotional support
-    - Government responsiveness to residents’ needs (Dream Metric)
+    - Government responsiveness to residents’ needs (Dream Metric) Please describe yourself: Collaboration (partners are signed up and ready to hit the ground running!)
   impact_metrics: >-
     This project meets two critically important metrics in the Connect application.
 First, RAC’s Parent Advocate Program directly addresses